Atlanta United FC: Heinze and Pineda eras (2021–2024)

+Valentino and Delia era (2024–present)

+On June 3, 2024, Atlanta United announced the firing of head coach Gonzalo Pineda, after the team lost a club-record 5 consecutive home matches.
+Pineda's interim replacement is Atlanta United assistant coach Rob Valentino, who led the team as an interim head coach after Gabriel Heinze was fired in 2021.
+In the summer transfer window, Atlanta sold Thiago Almada for a reported fee of $22 million, plus $3 million in add-ons; which broke the transfer record for the MLS.
+They also sold Giorgos Giakoumakis and Caleb Wiley, which resulted in Atlanta United having over $50 million to spend in the summer transfer window.

+Atlanta United finished ninth in the eastern conference, allowing the team to qualify for the wild card round of the 2024 MLS Cup playoffs.
+After defeating CF Montréal in the wild card round, Atlanta United upset Supporters' Shield winners Inter Miami, who had also set a league record points total, in round one of the playoffs after winning the second and third matches of the best of three series.
+Atlanta United were then eliminated by rivals Orlando City in the following round.

+2025

+On February 4, 2025, Atlanta United announced the signing of Emmanuel Latte Lath from Middlesbrough for a reported $22 million with a contract through 2028 with an option for 2029 and would occupy a designated player spot on the roster.
+The signing made Latte Lath the most expensive signing in league history.

 Colors and badge

 Arthur Blank stated that fans would be involved in choosing the name, logo and "a color scheme that'll work with the red and black with ... gold " (the colors used by the Falcons when they launched in 1966).

 On June 25, 2015, Sports Illustrated reported that Atlanta's expansion team would be named Atlanta United FC.
 The official announcement of the team's name took place on July 7.
 Atlanta United president Darren Eales explained that the name was chosen based on a survey of the team's supporters and used words the supporters most positively related to the potential team.
 Eales also stated that the Founders' Group meeting would still be held on July 7 and the logo for the new team would be unveiled.

 Symbols

 The team's name, logo and colors were unveiled on July 7, 2015.
 The logo features a circle reminiscent of the city's seal and Olympic heritage with a bold "A" at the center of the circle.
 Behind the "A" are five black and red stripes representing the five pillars of the team: unity, determination, community, excellence, and innovation.
 The team's official colors are black (for strength and power), red (or "Victory Red," as the team calls it, for pride and passion), and gold (for a commitment to excellence).
 The team has become unofficially known as "The Five Stripes", which correlates to the five stripes on the team's inaugural home kits.